spjtcoi/PRS2024/README.md

+# This repo is under development

-# Polygenic Risk Scores Uganda 2023
+# Polygenic Risk Scores Uganda 2024
 Base for the Polygenic Risk Scores course Repository

 ## Course overview